PandaEden/MIPS-Teaching-Tool/README.md

 Only 256 (2^8) instructions supported, (which is a maximum address of 0x004003E8).

 Jumping to this gap, where the address is supported, but can't possibly contain an instruction.
- The Application acts as if no Exit instruction was ran.
+ The Application will think it has overran and automatically run an Exit instruction.

 And An Exit ('halt') instruction will automatically be ran next.
-With a warning.

 ###### MIPS Register addressing: